starfortai/starfortai.github.io/README.md

 * Social Skills Training (SST), including role-playing, teamwork, conflict resolution, and so on.
 * Basics of Social Sciences.
 Understand economy and society in an entertaining way.

 For primary school students, supporting Chinese and English.
-It is used on tablets, laptops and desktop computers, and smart glasses in families, schools and intervention centers as a high-quality, efficient and economical solution.
+It is used on tablets, laptops and desktop computers, and smart glasses, as a high-quality, efficient and economical solution.

 Starfort Technology Stack:
 * Cloud computing infrastructure.